sergeluca/Power-Platform-BPM-Toolkit/README.md

-# Power Platform BPM Toolkit Preview (SharePoint version)
+# The Power Platform BPM Toolkit Preview (SharePoint version)

 Welcome to the early release of the Power Platform BPM Toolkit for SharePoint.
 The creator of this tool is serge luca aka 'Doctor Flow'.